xieyuheng/inner/source/_posts/note/type-theory/language-implementation-tricks.md

-Such specification make it possible to prove `e: T`, but might not provide algorithm for checking `e: T`, that is, it might not generating a proof of `e: T` for you.
+Such specification make it possible to prove `e: T`, but might not provide algorithm for checking `e: T`, that is, it might not generate a proof of `e: T` for you.

 Why not?
 Just because we are not providing enough information in the syntax.